Blac Chyna’s Explicit Video Scandal Gave Kim Kardashian ‘A Good Laugh,’ According To ‘Hollywood Life’

-Blac Chyna’s explicit tape leaked online has caused quite a stir on social media and the entire worldwide web as a new report claims that even the Kim Kardashian and her sisters reacted to the scandalous footage of their Rob’s ex.
+Blac Chyna’s explicit tape leaked online has caused quite a stir on social media and the entire world wide web as a new report claims that even Kim Kardashian and her sisters reacted to the scandalous footage of their brother Rob’s ex.

 According to the Hollywood Life, Kim and the other Kardashian ladies have already seen the controversial footage that dragged Chyna’s name to the gutter and reportedly had “a good laugh” because of it.